 When choosing new tunes to play on the radio, fancy packaging or press releases don’t come into it: the only thing that counts is what comes out of the speakers.
-However it takes five times longer to unpack, load, play & eject a CD than it does to listen to the same track online.
-So if there’s something you really want me to hear, please don’t send me another CD to add to the pile.
+However if you have a track that you really want me to hear, please don’t send me a physical disc.
+Unpacking, loading, playing & ejecting a CD or vinyl record takes five times longer than listening to the same track online.

 Soundtrack to this video: Les Waters “Boiled Eggs and Nuts” and Candy Panic Attack “Operator”.